 WE ARE MORE than just a department.
 We’re a collective: thriving, interacting and sharing with each other as we work to make our landscapes better places.

-The Department of Landscape Architecture is an intrinsic component of the School of Architecture and Allied Arts.
+The Department of Landscape Architecture is an intrinsic component of the College of Design (formerly the School of Architecture and Allied Arts).
 Nestled in the heart of Eugene, Oregon, the University of Oregon is minutes from wild country or an hour from the Pacific coast or the mountains.
 From the woods to the Willamette River, from the coast to the Cascades, from progressive Portland to amazing Crater Lake – Oregon’s natural beauty and cities are a catalyst that inspires us to push boundaries and redefine our profession.

 The UO’s Department of Landscape Architecture is the oldest landscape department west of the Mississippi.
 Evolving and growing for more than 100 years, our program's roots started in 1911.
 We are the only program in Oregon that has accredited MLA & BLA programs and a PhD.